 Based on review of the historic patterns of thunderstorms associated with high wind, hail, or lightening, there are no specific municipalities that have unusual risks.
 The events are relatively uniform and a countywide concern.
-However, in their mitigation survey results, the Towns of Birch and Skanawan identified high winds as a top vulnerability concern, citing downed powerlines and blocked roads as problems in their heavily wooded areas.
+However, in their mitigation survey results, the Towns of Birch, Harding, King, Rock Falls, Tomahawk and Wilson identified high winds as a top vulnerability concern, citing downed powerlines and blocked roads as problems in their heavily wooded areas.
+Straight-line winds were identified as a top concern by City of Tomahawk during the city mitigation planning meeting citing clean-up concerns and expenses.

-Future Probability and Potential Dollar Losses - Severe Thunderstorms:
+Future Probability and Potential Dollar Losses - Severe Thunderstorms

-Based on historical frequency, Lincoln County can expect 3.5 thunderstorm events per year on average.
+Based on historical frequency, Lincoln County can expect 2.7 thunderstorm events per year on average.
 In other words, the probability is 1.0 or a 100% chance of multiple storms in a given year.
 The probability of a thunderstorm with damaging hail in Lincoln County is also at 1.0 or 100% chance with about 1.5 incidents in a given year.
 There was insufficient data to determine the probability of a significant lightning event in a given year.

-According to the NCDC, historic thunderstorm events with associated high wind averaged \$10,000 in damage per incident.
+According to the NCDC, historic thunderstorm events with associated high wind averaged \$8,000 in damage per incident.
 There was insufficient data to calculate average hail or lightning damages.
-Losses in Lincoln County associated with severe thunderstorms could approach \$350,000 over the next ten-year period.
+Losses in Lincoln County associated with severe thunderstorms could approach \$216,000 over the next ten-year period.